UMR-CNRM/ddhtoolbox/README.txt

-The documentation is to be found in the file documentation/ddh.pdf.
+The DDH documentation is to be found in the file documentation/ddh.pdf.